 - email@example.com; 203-432-0849; or 100 Wall Street, William L. Harkness Hall, 3rd Floor.

-Title IX of the Education Amendments of 1972 protects people from sex Discrimination in educational programs and activities at institutions that receive federal financial assistance.
-Questions regarding sexual Harassment, sexual misconduct and Title IX may be referred to the University’s Title IX Coordinator, Elizabeth Conklin:
+Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
+Questions regarding sex- or gender-based discrimination including sexual misconduct may be referred to the University’s Title IX Coordinator, Elizabeth Conklin:

 - firstname.lastname@example.org; or 203-432-4446.